 - Support for independent clock ratios for four separate system bus interfaces

-System bus clock ratios controlled by SoC
+- System bus clock ratios controlled by SoC

-- Single core clock input
+- Single core complex clock input

 - System bus clock ratios controlled by enable signals

-- Single core reset signal
+- Single core complex reset signal

 - Ability to reset to Debug Mode

+- Separate Debug Module reset signal

+- o Allows to interact with Debug Module when core complex is still in reset

-12.2 Clocking
+13.2 Clocking

-12.2.1 Regular Operation
+13.2.1 Regular Operation

 The SweRV EH1 core complex is driven by a single clock (clk).
-All input and output signals, except those listed in Table 12-1, are synchronous to clk.
+All input and output signals, except those listed in Table 13-1, are synchronous to clk.

 The core complex provides three master system bus interfaces (for instruction fetch, load/store data, and debug) as well as one slave (DMA) system bus interface.
-The SoC controls the clock ratio for each system bus interface via the clock enable signal (bus_clk_en).
+The SoC controls the clock ratio for each system bus interface via the clock enable signal (\\bus\clk\en).
 The clock ratios selected by the SoC may be the same or different for each system bus.

-Figure 12-1 depicts the conceptual relationship of the clock (clk), system bus enable (bus_clk_en) used to select the clock ratio for each system bus, and the data (data) of the respective system bus.
+Figure 13-1 depicts the conceptual relationship of the clock (clk), system bus enable (\\bus\clk\en) used to select the clock ratio for each system bus, and the data (\data) of the respective system bus.

-Figure 12-1 Conceptual Clock, Clock-Enable, and Data Timing Relationship
+Figure 13-1 Conceptual Clock, Clock-Enable, and Data Timing Relationship

-Note that the clock net is not explicitly buffered, as the clock tree is expected to be synthesized during place-androute.
+Note that the clock net is not explicitly buffered, as the clock tree is expected to be synthesized during place-and-route.
 The achievable clock frequency depends on the configuration, the sizes and configuration of I-cache and I/DCCMs, and the silicon implementation technology.

-12.2.2 System Bus-to-Core Clock Ratios
+13.2.2 System Bus-to-Core Clock Ratios

-Figure 12-2 to Figure 12-9 depict the timing relationships of clock, clock-enable, and data for the supported system bus clock ratios from 1:1 (i.e., the system bus and core run at the same rate) to 1:8 (i.e., the system bus runs eight times slower than the core).
+Figure 13-2 to Figure 13-9 depict the timing relationships of clock, clock-enable, and data for the supported system bus clock ratios from 1:1 (i.e., the system bus and core run at the same rate) to 1:8 (i.e., the system bus runs eight times slower than the core).

-12.2.3 Asynchronous Signals
+13.2.3 Asynchronous Signals

-Table 12-1 provides a list of signals which are asynchronous to the core clock (clk).
+Table 13-1 provides a list of signals which are asynchronous to the core clock (clk).
 Signals which are inputs to the core complex are synchronized to clk in the core complex logic.
 Signals which are outputs of the core complex must be synchronized outside of the core complex logic if the respective receiving clock domain is driven by a different clock than clk.